Our Sponsors & Corporate Partners

 Their recent advances include:

-- A multiplexed LC‑MS method for CSF neurotransmitter and 5-methyltetrahydrofolate analysis, validated by Dr Simon Pope and presented at BIMDG 2024.
+• A multiplexed LC‑MS method for CSF neurotransmitter and 5-methyltetrahydrofolate and related metabolites, validated by Dr Simon Pope

-- Innovative uHPLC‑Qda mass spectrometry for plasma amino acid profiling—advancing precision diagnostics even while seeking UKAS accreditation.
+• Innovative uHPLC‑QDa mass spectrometry for plasma amino acid profiling—advancing precision diagnostics in alignment with UKAS accreditation

 Based in the heart of Queen Square, the Unit exemplifies bench-to-bedside excellence, integrating top-tier science into patient care—a mission perfectly aligned with INDConf’s goals.